Cthulu201/pkg_srcs/README.md

 This is a reservation, I might not follow through.

 I compare hashes already in the PKGBUILD before uploading.
+I'm not responsible for the files or their contents.